 With that understanding…

-Judging by its ingredients alone, Hill’s Prescription Diet Z/D appears to be a below-average dry dog food.
+Based on its ingredients alone, Hill’s Prescription Diet Z/D Canine looks like an average dry dog food.

-Yet when you consider the plant-based protein-boosting effect of the dried potato product, this is the profile of a kibble containing only a limited amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a kibble containing a limited amount of meat.

-Hill’s Prescription Diet Z/D is a potato-based dry kibble using only a modest amount of hydrolyzed chicken liver as its main source of animal protein.
+Hill’s Prescription Diet Z/D Canine is a grain-inclusive dry dog food using a limited amount of hydrolyzed chicken liver as its main source of animal protein.

 However, due to its intentional therapeutic design, this dog food is not rated.